 We suggest picking one meal a day to focus on (pick whatever is easiest for you), establishing a routine, and then expanding to other meals and gradually adding in other tasks.

 For example, I would choose breakfast because my kiddos are total larks, and they’re always super excited about breakfast.
 Every morning, I ask my 2-year-old to get placemats and silverware for the table, and I ask my 4-year-old to get cups (and some days, pour the milk) for both him and his sister.
 He also carries the plates to the table when they’re ready to be served.
-Afterwards, both kids bring me their plates and after I’ve rinsed them, help load the dishwasher.
+Afterward, both kids bring me their plates and after I’ve rinsed them, help load the dishwasher.

 Public Service Announcement: